microsoft/vscode-dev-containers/containers/azure-cli/README.md

 ## Summary

-*A basic dev container definitions that demonstrates installation and use of the Azure CLI in a container.*
+*Debian container with the Azure CLI, related extensions, and dependencies.*

 | Metadata | Value |
 |----------|-------|